The Voice Project (music): Norwich Over the Water (Singing the City)

 Norwich Over the Water was a promenade outdoor choral piece around the River Wensum and Norwich University of the Arts quad in Norwich's historic centre of the textile and dyeing industries.
 Taking place on a Saturday afternoon, the piece started at The Octagon Chapel and processed across bridges to a finale in the quad of Norwich University of the Arts.

 Part of Vocal Invention 2016.
 The Voice Project Sextet were Bex Mather & Sharon Durant (Soprano), Katherine Zeserson & Siân Croose (Alto), Dave Camlin & Jonathan Baker (Bass).

 Red Shift

 This piece was performed on 23 January 2016 in St. Andrews Hall, Norwich.
-It was the last show delivered as part of the 'Singing the City' programme, and it was a seated performance in a well-known Norwich building, which was used in an unusual way.
-It marked the turning of the year with choral music that took us from the dark of winter to the promise of spring, exploring the themes of dark and light, hibernation and awakening.
+It was a seated performance and the last show delivered as part of the 'Singing the City' programme.
+It marked the turning of the year with choral music that took the audience from the dark of winter to the promise of spring, exploring themes of dark and light, hibernation and awakening.

 Music composed by Karen Wimhurst, Siân Croose and Jonathan Baker.
 Music performed by Rowland Sutherland (flutes) and Donna-Maria Landowski (percussion).
 The Voice Project Quintet were Lisa Cassidy & Sharon Durant (Soprano), Siân Croose (Alto), Jeremy Avis (Tenor), Jonathan Baker (Bass).